oasisprotocol/cli/docs/rofl.md

 In order to prevent spam attacks registering a ROFL app requires a certain amount to be deposited from your account until you decide to [remove it](#remove).
 The deposit remains locked for the lifetime of the app.
-Check out the [ROFL chapter][app] to view the current staking requirements.
+Check out the [Stake Requirements] chapter for more information.

 :::